rashmeetchhabra12/User-Payout-Management/README.md

 # User Payout Management System

-This repository contains a Python implementation and low-level design for an affiliate payout management system.
+This repository contains the low-level design and Python implementation for a user payout management system for affiliate sales.

+## Overview

+The system supports the full payout lifecycle for affiliate sales:

+- every sale enters the system as `pending`
+- eligible pending sales receive a one-time advance payout of `10%`
+- an admin later reconciles each sale to `approved` or `rejected`
+- final settlement accounts for any advance already paid
+- users can withdraw from their available balance, but only once every 24 hours
+- failed, cancelled, or rejected withdrawals are credited back automatically

+The implementation is intentionally small and dependency-free so that the business logic remains easy to review.

-## Submission Checklist
+## Assumptions

-- Low-Level Design included in this README
-- Database schema with relationships included
-- Class design reflected in Python code
-- API/endpoints both designed and implemented
-- Edge cases and failure scenarios covered
-- Working Python implementation included
-- Unit tests included
-- Demo runner included
+- All newly created sales must start in `pending` state.
+- Advance payout is credited exactly once per sale.
+- Reconciliation is a one-time operation per sale.
+- Negative wallet balances are allowed after a rejected sale if an advance had already been paid.
+- Withdrawable balance is updated immediately when a withdrawal is initiated.
+- If a payout gateway later marks that withdrawal as `failed`, `cancelled`, or `rejected`, the amount is restored to the wallet.

 ## 1. Problem Statement

-We need to manage affiliate sales and payouts with the following rules:
+The goal is to design a payout system that handles:

-- Every sale enters the system in `pending` state.
+- sale ingestion
-- Pending sales are eligible for an `advance payout` equal to `10%` of earning.
-- The advance payout must be issued only once per sale, even if the advance payout job runs multiple times.
-- Later, an admin reconciles the sale and changes its status to `approved` or `rejected`.
-- Final payout must account for the advance already paid.
-- A user can initiate only one withdrawal every 24 hours.
-- If a withdrawal later becomes `failed`, `cancelled`, or `rejected`, the amount must be credited back.
+- advance payouts on pending sales
+- final settlement after reconciliation
+- withdrawal restrictions
+- recovery of failed payouts

+The assignment also requires a clear database design, class design, APIs, edge-case handling, and a working implementation.

 ## 2. Requirements

 ### Functional Requirements

-- Ingest and store sales
+- Store sales for each user and brand
-- Run advance payout job for eligible pending sales
+- Process advance payout for eligible pending sales
+- Prevent duplicate advance payout for the same sale
-- Reconcile a sale exactly once
+- Reconcile a sale to `approved` or `rejected`
+- Calculate final settlement after reconciliation
-- Maintain user withdrawable balance
+- Maintain a withdrawable balance for each user
-- Allow user withdrawals with a 24-hour cooldown
+- Restrict withdrawals to one per 24 hours
-- Recover failed withdrawals
+- Recover failed, cancelled, or rejected withdrawals
-- Keep audit history of money movement
+- Maintain an auditable history of balance changes

 ### Non-Functional Requirements

 - Idempotent payout processing
-- Clear auditability
+- Clear separation of responsibilities
-- Simple and readable implementation
-- Extensible design for future database-backed persistence
+- Auditable balance changes
+- Easy local execution without external dependencies
+- Design that can be extended to a persistent database-backed implementation

 ## 3. Design Approach

-The design separates the system into four concepts:
+The design separates business state from money movement:

 - `Sale`
   Represents the affiliate earning event.
 - `Payout`
-  Represents a money movement event such as advance payout, final settlement, withdrawal, or recovery.
+  Represents a transfer-related event such as advance payout, final settlement, withdrawal, or recovery.
 - `UserWallet`
   Represents the user's current withdrawable balance.
 - `LedgerEntry`
-  Represents immutable balance history for auditability.
+  Represents an immutable audit record for wallet changes.

-This separation makes payout retries and failure handling safer than directly mutating a single balance table with no history.
+This separation makes retries, reconciliation, and payout failure recovery easier to reason about and easier to audit.

 ## 4. Entity Design